UltraEngine/Documentation/CPP/CreateTextField.md

 # CreateTextField #

 The textfield widget is an editable input box.
 It will emit a WIDGETACTION event if the text changes and the widget loses the focus or the enter key is pressed.
 If the DYNAMIC style is used, a WIDGETACTION event will be emitted whenever the widget text changes.
-The INTEGER and NUMBER styles allow for numeric-only input.
-The FILEPATH style allows only valid system file paths.
 If the READONLY style is used the widget text will not be editable.

 ## Syntax ##